-Speaking of contrasting sleeves, this pattern just begs from some contrast, doesn’t it?!
-That’s whats so great about raglan sleeves.
-The fabric I used here is a double sided scuba knit, which made it really easy – just had to flip the fabric over.
+Speaking of contrasting sleeves, this pattern just begs for some contrast, doesn’t it?!
+That’s what’s so great about raglan sleeves.
+The fabric I used here is a double-sided scuba knit, which made it really easy – just had to flip the fabric over.

 Anyway, I’m going to share how to create the patch pockets below if you’re interested.
 So read on!

 Create your patch pocket pattern piece by drawing a rectangle 6 1/2” tall by 5 1/2” wide.

 Of course, you can create a different size if you want, just remember the seam allowance – 1” along the top and 1/4” along the other sides!

 Cut out 2 pieces from your fabric.